-A report published today by the charities Birth Companions and Birthrights highlights the need for a more proactive, integrated approach to addressing the maternity care needs of women experiencing multiple disadvantages during pregnancy and early motherhood.
+A report published recently by the charities Birth Companions and Birthrights highlights the need for a more proactive, integrated approach to addressing the maternity care needs of women experiencing multiple disadvantages during pregnancy and early motherhood.

 Through in-depth interviews with women and professionals, the research found that, in almost every case, problems with housing acted as a major barrier to women’s legal rights to safe, appropriate and dignified maternity care.
 The resulting report – ‘Holding it all together: Understanding how far the human rights of women facing disadvantage are respected during pregnancy, birth and postnatal care’ – explores these and a range of other rights issues experienced by the most disadvantaged women, relating to choice and consent, experiences of trauma and abuse, asylum and immigration, the value of continuity of care and specialist midwifery services, and the difficulty of navigating multiple health and social care systems.